What you should know about your sewer service line and system:

 What causes a sanitary sewer to back up?

-Most common back up causes is:
+Most common back up causes are:

 - Solids/debris - Typical solids that build up in the pipe and cause back ups include fat, oil, grease, dirt, hair, bones, paper towels, kitty litter, diapers, broken dishware, garbage, concrete, and debris.

 - Tree root infiltration - Tree roots can cause back ups.
 Tree roots take advantage of leaks or breaks and faulty pipe joints in the service line piping and may infiltrate the pipe system plugging the wastewater flow.

 - Structural defects in pipes - Significant sags in the service line, cracks, holes, protruding laterals, misaligned pipe, offset and open joints, and collapsing pipe material are all possible causes of back ups.

 What you should know to help mitigate a sewer line backup:

 - Do not pour grease or cooking oil down the drain.
 Instead scrape out or pour cooking oil and grease into a container or plastic bag and dispose of it in your kitchen garbage.
 Make sure to wipe any residue with a paper towel.

 - Do not dispose of large absorbent items, like paper towels, diapers, baby wipes or feminine products, down the toilet.
 These products should be disposed of in your garbage.